microsoft/aed-content-nasa-su20/PythonBasicsModule/3-Arithmetic.md

 # Arithmetic

-Math is used frequently in computer science and the concepts will be great tools for your coding arsenal.
-Python has many features that allow you to perform computations on numbers.
+Math is used frequently in computer science and the concepts you will learn will be great tools to add to your coding arsenal.
+Python has many features that allow you to perform many different mathematical computations.

 ## Simple Calculations

-Similar to a calculator you, can use the operators + , - , * , and / in Python to add, subtract, multiply and divide numbers.
+Similar to a calculator, you can use the operators + , - , * , and / in Python to add, subtract, multiply and divide numbers.

-For example, write the following in a cell and then click the run button to see the output.
+For example, write the following comment and code in a cell and then click the run button to see the output.

 ```python
 # Combining two piles of space rocks